CprimeLearningLabs/terraform-azure-intro/labs/lab-4.4-Multiplicity/lab4.4-multiplicity.md

 ### Install HTTP server on VMs

+If you have extra time for the lab, you can test out the new cluster.

-Let's test out our new cluster.
-We will need to install an HTTP server on each VM that we can try reaching through the load balancer.
+You will need to install an HTTP server on each VM that you can try reaching through the load balancer.

-The public IP for the new VMs is actually the public IP of the load balancer, which does not support passing SSH traffic through.
-If we want to SSH to the new instances to install an HTTP server, we must go through the bastion host.
+The public IP for the new VMs is actually the public IP of the load balancer, so you cannot SSH to the cluster VMs directly.
+If you want to SSH to the new instances to install an HTTP server, you must go through the bastion host.

 SSH to the bastion host, using the public IP of that VM (as you did in an earlier lab).

 ![Cloudshell - ssh into bastion](./images/cs-ssh-public.png "Cloudshell - ssh into bastion")

 To SSH to the cluster VMs, you will need their private IPs.
 You can find those by viewing the cluster VMs in the Azure Portal, or by using terraform show to see the state of the resources.
-Note that we want the private IPs since the public IPs of the cluster VMs is actually the public IP of the load balancer.
+Note that you want the private IPs not the public IPs of the cluster VMs.

 ![Azure Portal - VM 0 IP address](./images/az-vm-0-ip.png "Azure Portal - VM 0 IP address")

-In the bastion host, ssh using the private IP of the new VMs.
+From the bastion host, ssh using the private IP of the new VMs.
 You’ll be prompted for the password.
 ```
 ssh adminuser@<private_ip>
 ```